Lawrence-Menegus/Predictive-Models-For-Determining-Brain-Stroke/README.md

 ### Visualization
 <p>Using seaborn, matplotlib and other libraries to create plots and graphs to display visual graphics of the data in a easy to view manor</p>

+### Machine Learning models Used
+<p>used the models: KNN, Random Forest, Decision Tree.
+Also used a general Logistic Regression prediction</p>

 ### References
 <p> Brain Stroke Dataset Classification Prediction - jillanisofttech </p>